Earning college credit in high school

 Exams are given at the end of courses and are graded on a seven point scale.
 Four is generally the lowest passing grade.
 In order to receive the pre-college diploma, you must take tests in six subject areas and earn a combined total of 24 points, along with community service and an essay requirement.
 Funding is available for exam fees to students in need.
 If you are not on the diploma track (which is optional) you can still earn certificates.

 Post-Secondary Enrollment Options (PSEO) is a program that allows high school juniors and seniors to earn college credit while in high school, by attending free courses at a local university or community college.
-Individual colleges have their own requirements for students who are in this program.
+Individual colleges set their own admissions requirements for students to participate in this program.
 Students may attend full- or part-time; full-time students may choose to attend a college farther away from home and live there.
+(Please note that while all these courses and programs are free of charge to students, living on campus is not.)

 How is PSEO college credit earned?

 Credits are awarded for courses completed/passed, just like they are for non-PSEO college students.
-Their future school will determine which credits/classes transfer, and their equivalency.
+The student's future postsecondary institution will determine which credits/classes transfer, and their equivalency.

 You may want to contact an institution directly for more information about their pre-college credit and equivalency program policies.
 College applications also ask applicants to include information on college credits they have taken, so everyone is on the same page in terms of credits when a student is admitted.